-The aim of this study was to retrospectively compare F-FDOPA versus Ga-DOTATOC PET in lesion detection rates and laboratory tumor markers in patients with neuroendocrine neoplasms (NENs).
+The aim of this study was to retrospectively compare F-18-FDOPA versus Ga-68-DOTATOC PET in lesion detection rates and laboratory tumor markers in patients with neuroendocrine neoplasms (NENs).
+Patients and Methods

-PATIENTS AND METHODS: All patients with histologically proven NEN between May 2015 and February 2019 were included who underwent both F-DOPA and Ga-DOTATOC PET scans within 6 months from each other (mean, 75; median, 38; range, 2-168 days).
-All patients, except those with pancreatic NEN, received carbidopa before F-DOPA PET.
-Based on the number of lesions on both modalities, patients were divided into 3 categories: more lesions on F-DOPA (DOPA > DOTA), more lesions on Ga-DOTATOC (DOTA > DOPA), and equal number of lesions (DOPA = DOTA).
+All patients with histologically proven NEN between May 2015 and February 2019 were included who underwent both F-18-DOPA and Ga-68-DOTATOC PET scans within 6 months from each other (mean, 75; median, 38; range, 2-168 days).
+All patients, except those with pancreatic NEN, received carbidopa before F-18-DOPA PET.
+Based on the number of lesions on both modalities, patients were divided into 3 categories: more lesions on F-18-DOPA (DOPA > DOTA), more lesions on Ga-68-DOTATOC (DOTA > DOPA), and equal number of lesions (DOPA = DOTA).
 Tumor markers chromogranin A, serotonin, and 5-hydroxyindoleacetic acid (5-HIAA) within a maximum of 3 months around either scan were retrieved from the patients' charts.
 Results

-CONCLUSIONS: There is an advantage of carbidopa pretreated F-DOPA over Ga-DOTATOC PET, especially for large intestinal NENs with high levels of biomarkers.
-There seems to be a relationship between increased biomarker value and improved lesion detection rates with the F-DOPA PET scan, which requires further prospective analysis.
+There is an advantage of carbidopa pretreated F-18-DOPA over Ga-68-DOTATOC PET, especially for large intestinal NENs with high levels of biomarkers.
+There seems to be a relationship between increased biomarker value and improved lesion detection rates with the F-18-DOPA PET scan, which requires further prospective analysis.